grimmer0125/search-food-price-server/README.md

 ### (optional) Set up Slack bot to notify administrator the price alert

+This is a workdaround way instead of having a admin site.
+Customizing a site or using GitHub issues is possible.

 1. follow
 https://get.slack.help/hc/en-us/articles/115005265703-Create-a-bot-for-your-workspace
 2. get `API token` from its configuration page